 Some international students come as exchange students or are sponsored by international agencies and enter the United States as exchange visitors.
 In this case, the UO or program sponsors will provide the student with Form DS-2019, needed to obtain an exchange visitor (J-1) visa.

-International graduate students completing an advanced degree at the UO and continuing on with a second advanced degree must update academic program information with the Office of International Affairs to ensure that their I-20 or DS-2019 remain valid.
+International graduate students completing an advanced degree at the UO and continuing on with a second advanced degree must update academic program information with the Office of International Student and Scholar Services to ensure that their I-20 or DS-2019 remain valid.

 Additional information may be reviewed on the following websites:

-Contact the Office of International Affairs at firstname.lastname@example.org for questions regarding your I-20 or visa status.
+Contact the Office of International Student and Scholar Services at firstname.lastname@example.org for questions regarding your I-20 or visa status.